cenima-ibama/lc8_download/README.rst

 lc8_download
 ============

-Utility to download Landsat 8 imagery from Amazon servers.
+Utility to download Landsat imagery from AWS or Google Earth Engine servers.

 It's quite similar to `landsat-util <https://github.com/developmentseed/landsat-util>`_, but if you just need to download imagery and need the BQA band and metadata information,